Skip to main content

 Grade Adjustment

-A post-rubric correction applied to a brand's Base Score when contextual factors warrant it.
-Example: a brand running a 24/7 emergency service gets a partial Grade Adjustment if their phone number is not visible above the fold (the standard rubric penalty is heavier than the actual conversion impact for their trade).
+A post-framework correction applied to a brand's Base Score when contextual factors warrant it.
+Example: a brand running a 24/7 emergency service gets a partial Grade Adjustment if their phone number is not visible above the fold (the standard framework penalty is heavier than the actual conversion impact for their trade).
 The Adjusted Score (final Fervor Score) equals Base Score plus the sum of Grade Adjustment deltas.

 DOM Facts